Burial of Ugandan Ebola victim shows flash of confrontation

 His 50-year-old grandmother, identified by a relative as Agnes Mbambu, was next.
 Already bleeding, she went straight to a local hospital upon returning to Uganda, relatives and health officials said.
 On Thursday morning, Ugandan officials confirmed her death.

 Burying her took all day and into the night as health workers pulled together the means to do it safely.
-Ebola can spread quickly via close contact with bodily fluids of those infected.
 The need for safe burials conflicts with traditional customs of having loved ones wash and dress the corpse.
 In Congo, that has led to trouble.

-In Karambi village on Thursday, however, the tensions came from waiting.
+In Karambi village on Thursday, however, the tensions came from waiting and worrying about the disease.

 Somber men sat on wooden chairs in a relative’s compound.
 Five women, professional mourners, rested in the grass.
+The woman’s brother, Mbusa Godwin, said they had respected doctors’ advice to keep the mourners to a few.

+“Everybody feared,” another relative, Rusenge Willy, said.
+“Everybody feared because we feared the disease so much.”

 But as dusk arrived there was no sign of the burial team, even though Ugandan authorities hours earlier issued a statement saying the woman was already buried.
 The idea of a nighttime funeral felt disgraceful.

 “This is not right,” said the victim’s brother, Gaspari Kinyama, surveying the burial site among some coffee trees.
 “At least she is going to be buried here among her people.
 She has that right.”